 Rindge’s Profane Parables is an excellent work.
 It will appeal greatly to scholars of American Studies, film, religion, and popular culture.

-~Margaret Weber, Journal of Popular Culture
+~Margaret Weber, The Journal of Popular Culture

 As a whole, Profane Parables is a refined work that offers both a thought provoking and an easy read and I would recommend it to anyone thinking of exploring film from the perspective of biblical studies or interested in film, myths and morals.